Phala-Network/phala-wiki/content/docs/run-a-local-development-network.md

 > **Notes on `SGX_MODE`**
 >
 > The SGX SDK supports software simulation mode and hardware mode. `SGX_MODE=SW` enables the simulation mode.
-The software mode is for easy development, where the hardware encalve is not required.
+The software mode is for easy development, where the hardware enclave is not required.
 You can even run it on a virtual machine or a computer with an AMD cpu.
 However, only the hardware mode can guarantee the security and the confidentiality of the trusted execution.
 To enable the hardware mode, you have to install [Intel SGX DCAP Driver](https://download.01.org/intel-sgx/sgx-dcap/1.8/linux/distro/ubuntu18.04-server/) and the platform software shipped with the driver, and pass `SGX_MODE=HW` to the toolchain.

 The three core blockchain components work together to bring the full functionalities.
 Among them, `phala-node` and `pruntime` should be launched first, and `phost` follows: